-Ellie leads our programme delivery teams in Wellington and Canterbury.
+Ellie leads our programme delivery.
 She brings more than 15 years of professional experience working in the not-for-profit sector with passion and drive to contribute her energy, skills and experience to make a difference in our communities.

 Before joining Springboard Trust, Ellie worked for the Ministry of Education and the Westland Rural Education Activities Programme (REAP).
 In this role, she led the development of the 10-year strategic plan for youth development in Westland.